jackiespear/jsPsychExperiment_Cat1/README.md

-# jsPsychExperiment2
-A jsPsych recognition experiment of DRM category words and distinct, semantic outliers.
+# jsPsych Word Categorization Experiment
+A jsPsych implicit learning experiment.

 ## Purpose

-This experiment was part of my MA thesis.
-Data collected was compared to performance of an instance-based model of human memory, MINERVA 2, coupled with vector-based representations of word meaning derived from BEAGLE and LSA.
+This experiment was a collaboration between the Jamieson Lab at the University of Manitoba and Evan Curtis at Booth University.
+Data collected was compared to performance of an instance-based model of human memory, MINERVA 2.

-Participants were asked to study distinctive words that were embedded in eight different categorized DRM lists.
-At test, three different types of lures were presented: distinct related lures, categorical related lures, and unrelated lures.
+In an implicit learning experiment, participants study a list of words that are chosen on the basis of a rule.
+They are then are asked to classify new test words that conform to that rule.
+Even though people are never told what the rule is, they are often able to sort rule-following from rule-violating words.
+The test procedure was a 2AFC task to choose the rule conforming word.
+Materials were an equal amount of of high and low frequency abstract words.